 Furthermore, intratracheally delivered compound 4 attenuated bleomycin-induced lung fibrosis in a mouse model in a dose-dependent manner and possessed efficacy at significantly lower doses than the approved oral anti-fibrotic pirfenidone and thus compared favorably with pirfenidone.
 This may further support a dual molecular mechanistic hypothesis in which galectin-3-promoted macrophage and myofibroblast activation results in sustained pro-fibrotic cell signaling and scar formation.

-Finally, five-membered aromatic heterocycles are common structural elements in many drugs and 1,2,3-triazoles in particular are readily synthesized and found in marketed drugs, which render the compounds herein as promising leads for the development of novel galectin-targeting therapeutics that disrupt cellular signal-sustaining galectin-3 lattices as well as highly valuable tools for studying galectin biology and molecular mechanisms.
+Finally, five-membered aromatic heterocycles are common structural elements in many drugs and 1,2,3-triazoles in particular are readily synthesized.
+Hence, the compounds herein as promising leads for the development of novel galectin-targeting therapeutics that disrupt cellular signal-sustaining galectin-3 lattices, as well as highly valuable tools for studying galectin biology and molecular mechanisms, provided that ADMET-PK and target selectivity/cross-reactivity is characterized and optimized.

 Experimental Section